kern-services/kern.services.CumulocityClient/README.md

-# kern.services.CumulocityClient - the C# library for the Cumulocity IoT
+# kern.services.CumulocityClient - C# library for the Cumulocity IoT

 This library was generated using the [OpenAPI generator](https://openapi-generator.tech) project.